iip-ecosphere/platform/platform/examples/examples.hm22/README.md

 Due to licensing issues, the project contains the IIP-Ecosphere fake version of RTSA.
 Currently, the project does not include the Python AI code.

+## Model modes and regression test

+The model is set to `flowTest`, i.e., the application is generated for (regression) testing with mocking services.
+For the real application used in the demonstration, change `flowTest` to false.

 ## Command line switches

 This app has several command line switches (`mock` indicate mocking/testing parts).
 You can apply them togeher with `mvn -P App exec:java...` by adding e.g., `-Diip.app.hm22.mock.doEvents=false`.